hariszaf/pema/README.md

 For further information, you can always check [PEMA's tutorial](https://docs.google.com/presentation/d/1lVH23DPa2NDNBhVvOTRoip8mraw8zfw8VQwbK4vkB1U/edit?fbclid=IwAR14PpWfPtxB8lLBBnoxs7UbG3IJfkArrJBS5f2kRA__kvGDUb8wiJ2Cy_s#slide=id.g57f092f54d_1_21).

 # The "phyloseq" R package
 **for a downstream ecological analysis of OTUs/ASVs retrieved**

-For the analysis of the microbial profiles using the 16S marker gene, PEMA performs all the basic functions of the "phyloseq" R package.
+PEMA performs all the basic functions of the "phyloseq" R package.
 In addition, it performs certain functions of the [***vegan***](https://cran.r-project.org/web/packages/vegan/index.html) R package.

 When the user asks for a downstream analysis using the "phyloseq" R package, then an extra input file called [***"phyloseq_script.R"***](https://github.com/hariszaf/pema/blob/master/phyloseq_in_PEMA.R) needs to be imported in the "analysis_folder".
 In PEMA's main repository, you can find a template of this file; this file needs to be as it would run on your own computer, as you would run *phyloseq* in any case.
 PEMA will create the *"phyloseq object"* automatically and then it will perform the analysis as asked.
 The output will be placed in an extra subfolder in the main output folder of PEMA called *phyloseq_analysis*.

+In addition, the ***metadata.tsv*** file is also required when the phyloseq option has been selected.
+An example of this file you can find [here](https://raw.githubusercontent.com/hariszaf/pema/master/metadata.csv).

 # Acknowledgments